AnukaFonseka/Product-Management-Dashboard-FE/README.md

 1. Failed to start server
     - Ensure all dependencies are installed (npm install).
-    - Check if the port 3000 is already in use.

 2. Asset loading errors
     - Ensure all asset paths are correct and case-sensitive.